Dealing with Discrimination: Tips for Employees

 - Age Discrimination in Employment Act (ADEA): 29 U.S.C. § 621, et seq.
 This federal law prohibits discrimination on the basis of age for workers over the age of 40.

 - Americans with Disabilities Act (ADA): 42 U.S.C. § 12101, et seq.
 This federal law prohibits discrimination against certain disabled individuals and requires employers to make "reasonable accommodations" to allow access to buildings and functionality in the workplace.

 - Family and Medical Leave Act (FMLA): 29 U.S.C. § 2601, et seq.
 This federal law requires employers to allow employees time off, and to not discriminate against them, for taking care of personal or family medical needs.

 State laws against discrimination vary widely from jurisdiction to jurisdiction and may be called something different in each jurisdiction.
 If you have access to the statues or legal code for your state, review the table of contents or indexes and look for headings or descriptors that concern fair employment laws, discrimination, equal opportunities, and other similar topics.

-Retain an attorney.
-An attorney can help you sort through the complex laws which may apply, can guide you through the complexities of the legal process, and can also (and perhaps most importantly) remain a calm and collected, effective advocate for your rights.
 Discrimination or harassment is an awful thing which tears at the emotions of the person who is being discriminated against or harassed and, in some cases, it becomes difficult to separate from those emotions and face the realities and boundaries of the legal system.
-An attorney, while striving to help you and concerned for your fate, can also look at the big picture more clearly and can help you stay focused on protecting your rights and repairing your emotions.
+An attorney can also look at the big picture more clearly.
+Start learning more now with a free case review at no obligation.